SainaKapoor/ParkingEaze-1/index.md

      <img src ="https://raw.githubusercontent.com/NavkiranKaur/ParkingEaze/master/images/IMG-0340.jpg"> <br>
     <h2> October 16 , 2019 </h2>
     <p> The schematic ,breadboard and pcb fileas are created in fritzing and these are shown below</p>
+    <p> Also, the fritzing files are sent as gerber files to the prototype lab for the pcb <p>
     <br>
     <h3> Schematic </h3>
     <img src ="https://raw.githubusercontent.com/NavkiranKaur/ParkingEaze/master/images/schematic.png"> <br>